abitofhelp/servicelib/README.md

 - **Reliability**: Built-in error handling and recovery mechanisms
 - **Observability**: Integrated logging, metrics, and tracing

+## Documentation

+For comprehensive documentation, please see the [Developer Guide](docs/ServiceLib_Developer_Guide.md) which includes:

+- Detailed component descriptions
+- UML diagrams of the architecture and key components
+- Usage examples
+- Best practices
+- Troubleshooting guidance

 ## Features

 - **Authentication** - JWT, OAuth2, and OIDC implementations for secure service-to-service and user authentication